cferdinandi/adventure/content/rules.md

 Be careful not to give characters too much power all at once or it will throw off the balance of the game.

-### Creating Equipment & Spells

-<p class="margin-bottom-small">Equipment can take many forms.
-Be creative!</p>

-- Simple weapons like a sword or axe may add an additional die to a player's roll.
-- Advanced equipment, like a giant cross-bow, might be considered powerful but unwieldy.
-For a combat die roll, you might subtract 1 from the success total, but add 2 to the damage total to reflect that (hard to aim, dangerous when it connects).

-<p class="margin-bottom-small">Spells are more interesting when they're nuanced add a limitation or penalty to the player in addition to a benefit.</p>

-- An invisibility spell might let you roll an extra die on an attack, but roll one less die when defending.
-- A spell that lets you do extra damage during combat might be so exhausting to cast that you're forced to skip the next turn.

 ## A Few Extra Details